julelang/manual/src/concurrency/mutexes.md

 let mut n = 0
 let mtx = new(sync::Mutex)

-async fn addToN(mut wg: &sync::WaitGroup) {
+fn addToN(mut wg: &sync::WaitGroup) {
-	mtx.Lock().await
+	mtx.Lock()
 	n++
 	mtx.Unlock()
 	wg.Done()
 }

-async fn main() {
+fn main() {
 	mut wg := sync::WaitGroup.New()
-	const Total = 1_000_000
+	const Total = 1_000
 	mut j := 0
 	for j < Total; j++ {
 		wg.Add(1)
-		co addToN(wg)
+		spawn addToN(wg)
 	}
-	wg.Wait().await
+	wg.Wait()
 	println(n)
 }
 ```

-In the code above, synchronization between coroutines is achieved by using a mutex.
-Thanks to Mutex, only one coroutine can continue executing the relevant function at a time, and the others are waiting to take over the lock.
-This means that another coroutine cannot continue execution until one coroutine has completely completed its execution.
+In the code above, synchronization between threads is achieved by using a mutex.
+Thanks to Mutex, only one thread can continue executing the relevant function at a time, and the others are waiting to take over the lock.
+This means that another thread cannot continue execution until one thread has completely completed its execution.
 In this way, a race condition is prevented.